twilio/twilio-webchat-react-app/README.md

 **Cypress Download Transcript Tests**

 The download-specific Cypress tests will be skipped if they are not enabled.
-You can enable them by creating a `cypress.env.json` file and adding the following line:
+You can enable them by creating a `cypress.env.json` file based on the contents of `cypress.env.sample.json` and adding the following line:

 ```
 "DOWNLOAD_TRANSCRIPT_ENABLED": "false"